6 Interactive Ingredients to Crack the Code: Read and Write the Right Way, Right Away

 2. Sound–Symbol Processes

 Knowledge of letter-sound correspondences is not enough.
-Early readers need explicit teaching and guided practice with the processes that draw their attention to sound-spelling relationships as they read and spell new words.
+Early readers need explicit instruction and guided practice to master sound-symbol processes: blending sounds to read words and segmenting sounds to spell them.

 To read: